canonical/synapse-operator/docs/how-to/backup-and-restore.md

  - For [postgresql-k8s](https://charmhub.io/postgresql-k8s/docs/h-create-and-list-backups).
  - For [postgresql](https://charmhub.io/postgresql/docs/h-create-and-list-backups).

-If you plan to restore PostgreSQL in a different model of cluster, you will need to also back up the cluster passwords.
+If you plan to restore PostgreSQL in a different model or cluster, you will need to also back up the cluster passwords.
 See:
  - For [postgresql-k8s](https://charmhub.io/postgresql-k8s/docs/h-migrate-cluster-via-restore).
  - For [postgresql](https://charmhub.io/postgresql/docs/h-migrate-cluster-via-restore).